-La Alberca in Castilla y Leon, Spain
+La Alberca in Castilla y León, Spain

 It was as if Gilgamesh, or, to use a more modern analogy, the Transformer Optimus Prime, walked the path long before us, leaving the boulders that blocked the way piled high along the route for someone else to build upon.
-And build upon they did.
+And build upon it they did.

-Over the centuries the narrow, twisting paths became lined with houses built upon impossibly huge foundations, until, today, ancient houses sit atop monstrous stones lining narrow streets this is the National Historic Landmark of La Alberca.
+Over the centuries, the narrow, twisting paths became lined with houses built upon impossibly huge foundations, until, today, ancient houses sit atop monstrous stones lining narrow streets this is the National Historic Landmark of La Alberca.

 Called one of the most authentic of Spanish villages, La Alberca is an isolated mountaintop community where few tourists visit, and practically no one speaks English.
-It boasts the origin of some of the finest Iberian Jamon Bellota, air-cured in the dry mountain breezes.
+It boasts the origin of some of the finest Iberian Jamón Bellota, air-cured in the dry mountain breezes.

 Carved from a mountainside high above the plains of Castilla y Leon, Spain, perched upon the impossibly massive rock foundations, are the old timber structures whose lines and materials reflect the medieval Jewish and Moorish roots of this isolated outpost of Spanish culture.